EpiphanyTiger/tiger_admin_temp/README.md

 ## Customizing the UI

-The template comes with a pre-configured UI, but you can customize it to match your brand.
+The template comes with a pre-configured UI, but you can customize it to match your project needs.

 ### Basic Branding